USA Banner

 IRC Research Funding

-The IRC bi-annually funds research projects that react to the urgent and visionary needs of the FLMAs.
+The IRC biennially funds research projects that react to the urgent and visionary needs of the FLMAs.
 Visit the IRC Research Program Application and Process page for information about the IRC Research Funding application process and timeline.

 IRC Membership